jdelarosaizq/devops-playground/README.md

 - As devops engineer, I want a workflow for merging into main that applies infra changes, so we avoid manual changes.
 - As data engineer, I want a workflow to load data in Neo4j from **given** a csv name hosted in a S3 bucket, so that I can release my data.
 - As devops engineer, I want to test that the data was loaded, so my confidence increases.
-- As service manager, I want to provision new Neo4j instances by using blue-green deployment, so that there is no downtime.
+- As service manager, I want to provision new Neo4j instances by using blue-green deployment, so that, there is no downtime.

 ## Discussion
 - What would we need to change to deal with very large data files?